When you imagine the daily habits of chefs from upper-scale restaurants, you might think they cook and eat fancy, complex fare at all times.

 What do you enjoy most about Lubbock’s culinary scene?

-What is your favorite dish to make for yourself and your family?
+What is your go-to dish to make for you and/or your family?

-These seasoned chefs continue to create innovative cuisine using the freshest—and often locally sourced—ingredients, all while redefining what it means to cook and eat like a Texan in the “Hub City”.
+These seasoned chefs continue to create innovative cuisine using the freshest—and often locally sourced—ingredients, all while redefining what it means to cook and eat like a Texan in the Lubbock.
 Be sure to check out these top chefs’ delectable dishes – we promise you won’t be disappointed!
-And as always, share your foodie experiences with us using #LiveLoveLubbock!
+And as always, share your foodie experiences with us using #VisitLubbock!